Bible Verses on Healing | Scriptures on Healing to Build Your Faith

 Healing is what God does; it’s also an integral part of His very nature.
 Many translations render the sentence above as “I am the Lord your healer” (ESV, NASB, et al.).
 What is our part? — Listen carefully to Him, do what is right in His eyes, and pay attention to His commands and keep them.
 How does God say He will respond? — “I am the Lord your healer.”

 Is God willing to forgive all our sins?
 Yes!
 Is He willing to heal all our diseases?
 Again, yes!
+This in one of the clearest, most straightforward Bible Scriptures on healing.
+There's no confusion: God is a Forgiver and God is a Healer.
 These are among God’s “benefits” that He tells His people not to forget.

 This should cause each of us to examine our lives carefully.
 One of God’s keys for us to experience bodily health is that we “fear the Lord and shun evil.”

 Read God’s Word the Bible.
 Study it.
 Hear it preached and taught.
 “Keep” His words in your heart, honor and obey them.
 Why?
-“They are life … and health to one’s whole body.
+“They are life … and health to one’s whole body."
+I recall the late Kenneth Hagin saying that when he was a Baptist pastor, he often preached Scriptures on faith and healing.
+The result?
+Many who heard those healing Bible verses were healed!
+Faith to be healed resulted from their hearing Bible Scriptures on healing.
+As the apostle Paul said, "Preach the Word!"

 The Bible records that Jesus was terribly, brutally scourged by the Roman soldiers, then was taken to a cross and agonizingly crucified.
 Not only did His sacrificial death bring forgiveness for our sins, but also “by His wounds we are healed.”
 Jesus’ death for us provided both forgiveness of sin and divine healing.